Your Free Career Assistance Guide

 Interpreters work with spoken language and sign language while translators work with written or audio material.
 Most find employment in the technical and scientific field, schools, hospitals or other government facilities, though you can also work for yourself as a self-employed interpreter or translator.

-As of 2021, according to the Bureau of Labor Statistics (BLS), the median pay for an interpreter or translator is $51,830 per year.
+As of 2023, according to the Bureau of Labor Statistics (BLS), the median pay for an interpreter or translator is $57,090 per year. - Sales Agent

 The field of sales is diverse, but many companies are looking to hire remote workers as agents and representatives.
 Sales agents can work in the advertising, insurance, financial services, real estate and travel industries.
 You can be a remote sales agent with a computer, headset and internet connection.